-PARTICULARS OF EMPLOYEES PURSUANT TO THE PROVISIONS SECTION 197 OF THE COMPANIES ACT, 2013 READ WITH RULE, 5 OF THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES, 2014 AND ANNEXED TO AND FORMING PART OF THE DIRECTORS REPORT FOR THE YEAR ENDED 31ST MARCH, 2023:
+PARTICULARS OF EMPLOYEES PURSUANT TO THE PROVISIONS SECTION 197 OF THE COMPANIES ACT, 2013 READ WITH RULE, 5 OF THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES, 2014 AND ANNEXED TO AND FORMING PART OF THE DIRECTORS REPORT FOR THE YEAR ENDED 31ST MARCH, 2024:

-(I) The ratio of the remuneration of each director to the more for the financial year: - nedian remuneration of the employees of the company Sr. no. Name of the Director Ratio of remuneration to the median remuneration of the employees 1 Mr. Atul Maheshwari, Chairman & Managing Director 44.44:1 2 Mrs. Sangita Maheshwari, Whole Time Director & Chief Financial Officer 24.42:1 (ii) The percentage increase in remuneration of each dire Manager, if any, in the financial year :- ctor, CFO , CEO, Company Secretary or Sr. no. Name of the Director/CFO/Company Secretary % Increase over last F.Y.
-1 Mr. Atul Maheshwari, Chairman & Managing Director Nil 2 Mrs. Sangita Maheshwari, Whole Time Director & Chief Financial Nil 3 Ms. Ritesh Pandey, Company Secretary & Compliance Officer Nil (iii) The percentage increase/ decrease in the median remuneration of employees in the financial year -4.10% (iv) The number of permanent employees on the rolls of the Company as on 31 st March, 2023.
-109 (v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: The average annual increase was around 12.45%, after accounting for promotions and other event based compensation revisions.
-Increase in the managerial remuneration for the year was Nil. (vi) The key parameters for any variable component of remuneration availed by the directors NIL (vii) Affirmation that the remuneration is as per the remuneration policy of the Company: Pursuant to Rule 5(1)(xii) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, it is affirmed that the remuneration paid to the Directors, Key Managerial Personnel and Senior Management is as per the Remuneration Policy of your Company.
+(I) The ratio of the remuneration of each director to the m for the financial year : - nedian remuneration of the employees of the company Sr. no. Name of the Director Ratio of remuneration to the median remuneration of the employees 1 Mr. Atul Maheshwari, Chairman & Managing Director 43.01:1 2 Mrs. Sangita Maheshwari, Whole Time Director & Chief Financial Officer 43.01:1 (ii) The percentage increase in remuneration of each direction the financial year :- ctor, CFO , CEO, Company Secretary or Manager, if any, Sr. no. Name of the Director/CFO/Company Secretary % Increase over last F.Y.
+1 Mr. Atul Maheshwari, Chairman & Managing Director Nil 2 Mrs. Sangita Maheshwari, Whole Time Director & Chief Financial 82% 3 Ms. Ritesh Pandey, Company Secretary & Compliance Officer 8% (iii) The percentage increase/ decrease in the median remuneration of employees in the financial year 3.32% (iv) The number of permanent employees on the rolls of the Company as on 31 st March, 2024.
+129 (v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: The average annual increase was around 32.59%, after accounting for promotions and other event-based compensation revisions.
+Increase in the managerial remuneration for the year was 29.04%. (vi) The key parameters for any variable component of remuneration availed by the directors NIL (vii) Affirmation that the remuneration is as per the remuneration policy of the Company: Pursuant to Rule 5(1)(xii) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, it is affirmed that the remuneration paid to the Directors, Key Managerial Personnel and Senior Management is as per the Remuneration Policy of your Company.